A New Kind of Science: Applications and results

-There are a number of specific results and ideas in the NKS book, and they can be organized into several themes.
+NKS contains a number of specific results and ideas, and they can be organized into several themes.
 One common theme of examples and applications is demonstrating how little complexity it takes to achieve interesting behavior, and how the proper methodology can discover this behavior.

-First, there are several cases where the NKS book introduces what was, during the book's composition, the simplest known system in some class that has a particular characteristic.
-Some examples include the first primitive recursive function that results in complexity, the smallest universal Turing Machine, and the shortest axiom for propositional calculus.
+First, there are several cases where NKS introduces what was, during the book's composition, the simplest known system in some class that has a particular characteristic.
+Some examples include the first primitive recursive function that results in complexity, the smallest universal Turing machine, and the shortest axiom for propositional calculus.
 In a similar vein, Wolfram also demonstrates many simple programs that exhibit phenomena like phase transitions, conserved quantities, continuum behavior, and thermodynamics that are familiar from traditional science.
 Simple computational models of natural systems like shell growth, fluid turbulence, and phyllotaxis are a final category of applications that fall in this theme.

 Another common theme is taking facts about the computational universe as a whole and using them to reason about fields in a holistic way.
 For instance, Wolfram discusses how facts about the computational universe inform evolutionary theory, SETI, free will, computational complexity theory, and philosophical fields like ontology, epistemology, and even postmodernism.

-Wolfram suggests that the theory of computational irreducibility may provide a resolution to the existence of free will in a nominally deterministic universe.
-He posits that the computational process in the brain of the being with free will is actually complex enough so that it cannot be captured in a simpler computation, due to the principle of computational irreducibility.
+Wolfram suggests that the theory of computational irreducibility may explain how free will is possible in a nominally deterministic universe.
+He posits that the computational process in the brain of the being with free will is so complex that it cannot be captured in a simpler computation, due to the principle of computational irreducibility.
 Thus, while the process is indeed deterministic, there is no better way to determine the being's will than, in essence, to run the experiment and let the being exercise it.

-The book also contains a number of individual results—both experimental and analytic—about what a particular automaton computes, or what its characteristics are, using some methods of analysis.
+The book also contains a number of results—both experimental and analytic—about what a particular automaton computes, or what its characteristics are, using some methods of analysis.

 The book contains a new technical result in describing the Turing completeness of the Rule 110 cellular automaton.
 Very small Turing machines can simulate Rule 110, which Wolfram demonstrates using a 2-state 5-symbol universal Turing machine.
 Wolfram conjectures that a particular 2-state 3-symbol Turing machine is universal.
 In 2007, as part of commemorating the book's fifth anniversary, Wolfram's company offered a $25,000 prize for proof that this Turing machine is universal.
 Alex Smith, a computer science student from Birmingham, UK, won the prize later that year by proving Wolfram's conjecture.